rtysonCLAS12/Dilepton_on_Deuteron/README.md

 ## Plotting script

 A script to plot some of the key variables has been included as an example and for convenience to check that the code runs correctly.
-The script produces one pdf with one plot per page, run it with ROOT.
+The script produces one pdf with one plot per page.
+Run the script in ROOT.
 You'll need to change two things:

 The treeLocRoot on line 27 should be the path to the output tree produced by the clas12root script.